How to build a Web scraper with Node.js

 })();

-ts-node src/scraper.ts
+yarn ts-node src/scraper.ts

 We get the following output:

-Retrieve the data from the page content
+Extract data from the HTML content

-Illustration of data to retrieve on the web page using Web scraping.
+The data to retrieve on the Web page with the Node.js Web scraper.

-Illustration of data to retrieve on the web page using Web scraping.
+The data to retrieve on the Web page with the Node.js Web scraper.

-Now we identified which data we want to extract, the TypeScript data structure for representing these data can be the following:
+Now we have identified which data we want to extract, the TypeScript data structure for representing these data can be the following:

 type ProgrammingLanguage = {